- Movie Reviews

 It’s time the industry changed its behaviour to protect children who are in public spaces, where they have every right to be.

-Over the past few years, many parents have lodged complaints with the Advertising Standards Bureau, about the images used to promote horror movies such as Halloween, It, Pet Semetary, Us, and Annabelle comes home.
+Over the past few years, many parents have lodged complaints with the Advertising Standards Bureau, about the images used to promote horror movies such as Halloween, It, Pet Sematary, Us, and Annabelle Comes Home.
 In many cases these complaints have not been upheld as they haven’t breached the Australian Association of National Advertiser’s (AANA) Code of Ethics.
 Two defects in the Code have contributed to this: firstly, para 2.3 appears to act as a let-out for violent images used to promote violent films, and secondly, there is no code which deals with scary images.
 (The AANA Code for advertising and marketing communications directed to children which does have such a prohibition does not apply to such advertising).

 Advertisements on billboards and in bus shelters for horror movie It: Chapter two have caused a new public outcry in 2019.

 In 2019, the AANA announced a review of its Code of Ethics with submissions due by October 18, 2019.